wistia/wistia-open-docs/_posts/2012-07-03-transcript-params.md

  canPrint       | boolean | Determines whether a print link is provided on the interactive transcript.
 Defaults to true.
  container      | string  | The container ID where we will place the interactive transcript.
 Only useful for API embed.
  height         | integer | The height of the interactive transcript.
 Defaults to 200px if below the video, or the height of the video if on the side.
- onloadCollapse | boolean | Determines whether the transcript starts out collapsed.
+ collapseOnload | boolean | Determines whether the transcript starts out collapsed.
 Defaults to false.
  position       | string  | The grid location where the transcript should live.
 Can be above/below/left/right.
  version        | string  | Must be "v2".
  width          | integer | The width of the interactive transcript.
 Defaults to the width of the embed if below the video, or 275px if on the side.